 How to make mango popsicles - homemade mango popsicles with mango pulp are the perfect vegan, naturally sweetened summer treat!
 Your whole family will love these 3 ingredient mango popsicles!
 And for more frozen treats, try my Strawberry Banana Sorbet, my No-Churn Oreo Ice Cream, or my Peanut Buster Parfait Ice Cream Pie!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 Homemade Mango Popsicles

 I love mango season!
 Finding all those ripe mangoes in the supermarket all summer long is so exciting.
 I eat them fresh or as a topping for ice cream, but some of my favorite mango treats are these mango popsicles!
 They're SO incredibly easy to make, so customizable to your dietary needs, and absolutely delicious!
 They give you that tropical sweetness of fresh mango but they're so cool and refreshing on a hot day.
 The perfect summer treat!

-And if you love these mango popsicles, you’ve got to check out my summer cookbook, Sweet Summertime!
-It’s full of fantastic sweet recipes to beat the heat, including one of my favorites, coconut pineapple popsicles!
-Get it in e-book format or as a paperback from Amazon prime!
+And if you love these mango popsicles, you've got to check out my summer cookbook, Sweet Summertime!
+It's full of fantastic sweet recipes to beat the heat, including one of my favorites, coconut pineapple popsicles!
+Click here to check it out and get your copy in paperback format from Amazon prime!